phdemotions/consumeR/README.md

 **consumeR** is an R package designed specifically for consumer researchers who need publication-ready statistical analysis that meets **Journal of Consumer Psychology (JCP)** standards - even if you're not a statistician.

+consumeR supports the most common analytical workflows in business and consumer research, with planned extensions for multilevel models, measurement models, and generalized linear models.
+All methods—current and future—adhere to the same transparency and reporting constraints.

 ### 🎯 Why consumeR?

 **The Problem:** Top journals like JCP require rigorous reporting of: